 - Rental Income: Unless you are yourself living in the property, you will also be able to make money through rental income.
 This is usually a fixed amount that is paid each month, albeit commercial properties might settle on a quarterly or annual basis.

 In many ways, the two revenue streams explained above are not too dissimilar to dividend stocks.
 This is because you can earn money when the shares increase in value as well as when the company releases a dividend payment.

 Investors who are just starting out in real estate should consider many different property types.
-This not only includes traditional residential properties, but commercial buildings, warehouses, shopping malls, healthcare facilities, and more.
+This includes not only traditional residential properties but also commercial buildings, warehouses, shopping malls, healthcare facilities, and more.

 This is because the provider will purchase and rent out properties on behalf of its investors.
 Plus, minimum investment requirements are often super-low, as most REITs are listed on public stock exchanges.

-Pro Tip: There are many advantages when it comes to investing in real estate.
-Real estate investments can provide investors passive income (cash flow), outstanding returns, tax advantages and portfolio diversification.
+There are many advantages when it comes to investing in real estate.
+Real estate investments can provide investors with passive income (cash flow), outstanding returns, tax advantages, and portfolio diversification.

 Ways to Invest in Real Estate

 So now that we have covered the basics of what real estate investing is, we can dive into the specifics.
 That is to say, in the sections below, we explore the many ways to invest in real estate, with options covering all financial budgets and tolerance for risk.

 As we briefly covered just a moment ago, one of the best ways to invest in real estate is via a Real Estate Investment Trust (REIT).
 Put simply, REITs are very similar to ETFs.